JanPlazovnik/Hiragana/README.md

 # Hiragana
-Quiz-like training site for learning Hiragana.
+Quiz-like training site for practicing your Hiragana recollection.